theorist17/theorist17.github.io/_posts/2021-05-22-recurrent-neural-network.md

 A naive approach.

-For issue #1, aggregation some groups of sequential data, converting variable-sized data into fixed-sized data: "Deep Neural Networks for YouTube Recommendations."
+For issue #1, aggregation some groups of sequential data such as averaging the some partial sequence of data, converting variable-sized data into fixed-sized data in "Deep Neural Networks for YouTube Recommendations."

 However, some information in the data may be lost.
+That is, we may need to accumulate useful information that can be only seen through the ordering pattern of sequential samples.

 # Process Sequences